 - Enjoy your new quiet floor!

-Using Acoustic Grade Underlay For Soundproofing
+4. Using Acoustic Grade Underlay for Soundproofing

 This means it can absorb significantly more vibrations than standard underlay.

 The Benefits of Acoustic Underlay

-It makes your floor softer and spongier meaning that it doesn’t feel as firm underfoot, this also means that your flooring is better supported and therefore lasts longer.
+- It makes your floor softer and spongier, meaning that it doesn’t feel as firm underfoot.
+This also means that your flooring is better supported and therefore lasts longer.

 How To Install Acoustic Underlay